twardoch/svgop/README.md

 I’m not building on Windows or Linux.
 You can build, but you’ll need to adapt my Makefile, which is macOS-centric.

+[build/svgop-qjs](https://github.com/twardoch/svgop/tree/master/build/svgop-qjs) contains the webpacked svgo that you can run with qjs and the generated .c that you can compile against the QuickJS headers to get the binary.

 ### Note

 To make `pkg` work, a customized version of [`config.js`](https://github.com/twardoch/svgop/blob/master/src/lib/svgo/config.js) will replace `svgo`’s own [`config.js`](https://github.com/svg/svgo/blob/master/lib/svgo/config.js).
 The customized version will need to be updated manually from time to time.